• Home

 23. Visit Drug Opera

-When I walked past this building in Brussels, I instantly fell in love with how well decorated it was for the holidays.
+When I walked past this building in Brussels, I instantly fell in love with how well-decorated it was for the holidays.
 Drug Opera has a large menu filled with Belgian beers, cocktails and food.

 24. Beer

 Along with waffles, fries and chocolate, Belgium is known for its beer.
-Delirium Café hold the Guinness World Record for having the most varieties of commercially available beer on offer: 3,162 beers.
+Delirium Café holds the Guinness World Record for having the most varieties of commercially available beer on offer: 3,162 beers.
 Good luck picking a drink off that menu!

 25. All-you-can-eat ribs at Amadeus

 On my second visit, my roommate mentioned Amadeus to me.
-Unfortunately, they are only open for dinner so I didn’t get to eat all-you-can-eat ribs, but hopefully you will enjoy it for me.
+Unfortunately, they are only open for dinner so I didn’t get to eat all-you-can-eat ribs, but hopefully, you will enjoy it for me.

 26. Fish and chips at Bia Mara